Peter Wright (Jesuit): Arrest

 When Gage returned to England in the spring of 1644 to aid King Charles I, Wright went with him, first to Oxford and then to the relief of Basing House, the seat of John Paulet, 5th Marquess of Winchester.
 He administered the sacraments to the dying Gage on 11 January 1645.
 After this Wright became the marquess's chaplain, first in Hampshire and later in the London house.
 Wright was seized there by a band of pursuivants who burst in on Candlemas day, 2 February 1650, as he was about to say Mass.

 Trial

 Committed to Newgate, he was brought to trial before Henry Rolle, Lord Chief Justice, sitting with justices Philip Jermyn and Richard Aske and others, at the Old Bailey on 14–16 May.
 Something of the atmosphere of the times should be clear when it is recalled that Charles I had been put on trial and subsequently been executed on 30 January 1649.
 The evidence at Wright's trial was provided by the informer Thomas Gage, apostate brother of the late Sir Henry and a renegade Dominican priest.
 Thomas Gage had met Wright in the years when he was a military chaplain and testified against him.
-Wright was condemned under the statute 27 Eliz., c.
-2. for being a Catholic priest in England, and sentenced on Saturday 17 May to being hanged, drawn and quartered.
+Wright was condemned under the Jesuits, etc. Act 1584 for being a Catholic priest in England, and sentenced on Saturday 17 May to be hanged, drawn and quartered.